house9/jquery-iframe-auto-height/README.md

 * There is no longer a NuGet package, please use bower for all javascript packaging needs.

-You will find versions before 2.0.0 in the release directory, all newer versions are handled using bower and the packaged file is in the dist directory.
+You will find versions before 2.0.0 in the release directory, all newer versions are handled using bower and the packaged file is in the [https://raw.github.com/house9/jquery-iframe-auto-height/master/dist/](https://raw.github.com/house9/jquery-iframe-auto-height/master/dist/) directory.

 ### Notes

 * jQuery 1.9.0 and up: you must add the $.browser plugin feature
   * [https://raw.github.com/house9/jquery-iframe-auto-height/master/vendor/jquery.browser.js](https://raw.github.com/house9/jquery-iframe-auto-height/master/vendor/jquery.browser.js)
   * download and include after the jquery plugin and before the iframe plugin
+  * this file is also included in the bower main section

 ## Usage